franziloew/textmining/acad_research.md

-# Academic Research on Text Mining
+# Academic Paper on Text Mining

 ### Text as Data: A general overview